b0mbays/continuously_casting_dashboards/README.md

           to_state: "<To_State>"
           dashboard_url: "<Dashboard_URL>"
           time_out: <Timeout_time> #Optional!
+          force_cast: <true or false> #Optional!
 ```

 Replace **<Display_Name>** with the Chromecast device, **<Entity_ID>** with the desired entity ID, **<To_State>** with the state that triggers the casting and **<Dashboard_URL>** with the URL of the dashboard you want to cast.

-**<Timeout_time>** is an optional field to "time out" a specific dashboard after a certain amount of time(in seconds).
+**<time_out>** is an optional field to "time out" a specific dashboard after a certain amount of time(in seconds).
 There is an example use case below.

+**<force_cast>** is another optional field to indicate if the dashboard should be casted even if media is playing on the device.
+This is set to 'false' by default.

 You can add multiple entity-triggered casting configurations by adding more sections following the same format.